Agency in the Emergent Multiverse

 The Honest Ledger

 The objections chapter promised that this chapter would keep the ledger on the framework’s known gap.
-Here it is, stated without cushioning.
+The gap is this:

 A no-conjuring proof.
-Unitarity conserves total Measure from any Vantage.
-Whatever “shifting” turns out to be, it must be redistribution by correlation — the agent making itself the kind of physical structure whose actions co-occur, branch by branch, with preferred outcomes — never the creation of weight.
-The derivation must show that this correlational sense of shift is strong enough to underwrite the counterfactuals the framework asserts, and no stronger than unitarity permits.
+Unitarity preserves total normalized Measure.
+Any policy difference must concern correlations between action processes and later event sectors — never the creation, destruction, or global reallocation of amplitude.
+The derivation must show that this correlational difference is strong enough to underwrite the counterfactuals the framework asserts, and no stronger than unitarity permits.

 A triviality check.
-The hardest entry.
-In a deterministic wavefunction, every Measure distribution is simply what unitary evolution delivers, agents included.
-A derivation must locate a principled difference between an agent shifting Measure and Measure merely flowing through an agent-shaped channel — or else concede that the difference is perspectival and rebuild the claim rigorously from within the agent’s Vantage.
-Until then, the objection that steering is bookkeeping rather than achievement remains live, and I list it here as live.
+In a deterministic wavefunction, every Measure distribution is what unitary evolution delivers, agents included.
+A derivation must locate the causal difference made by the policy variable rather than redescribe Measure as flowing through an agent-shaped channel.
+Until that intervention-relative difference is rigorous, the objection that the comparison is bookkeeping rather than achievement remains live, and I list it here as live.